 Yup.
 When you invest online with Ellevest, we use info from your real life — like your finances, background, and gender (more on that in a minute) — and combine it with how much you need and when you’re going to need it.
 Then we suggest a plan to help you get there.

 Our plan will recommend an investment portfolio that’s designed specifically for your goal and timeline — with the amount of investment risk that we calculate you should take in order to get you to your goal by the end of your timeline in the majority of market scenarios.
 (And yes, we include the possibility of radical up-and-down markets in our data when we calculate those projections.)
 This is called goal-based investing.

 So, for example, let’s say Elle is a 30-year-old woman who makes $65,000 a year working in the tech industry in NYC.
 We calculate the retirement income we expect she’ll need by age 67, and we recommend that her portfolio start out with 96% stock.
-But for an investment portfolio designed to get her that 20% home down payment in 6 years (based on how big a mortgage we expect she’ll qualify for, using her income), we only recommend 46% stock.
+But for an investment portfolio designed to get her that 20% home down payment in six years (based how much her dream home might cost, according to Zillow data), we only recommend 46% stock.
 We’d automatically adjust the allocation in both of those portfolios as she got closer to the end of her timeline.

 So don’t listen to the noise

 When you see news articles about “this stock being way up” or “that market index being way down,” here’s what you do: Keep calm and invest on.
 Tune it out.
 There are plenty of other things you can do to be responsible with your investments.

 You can make your investment deposits automatic and schedule them for regular intervals.
 Then you can check in on them every once in a while, maybe once a quarter or so.

 Another good thing you can do for your money is to make sure you know what you’re paying in fees.
 Those can seriously cost you over the long term.
 Here’s a guide to finding your fees so you can know if what you’re paying is worth the money.